williancapitolio/fetchtmbd/README.md

 * Cards show the title the banner and the average rating of the movie;

+* Cards also have a "Detalhes" button that takes you to a page where there is detail about the movie;

-* Guest user (using the API key created when starting the app) can rate a movie from 0 to 10;
+* Guest user (using the API key created when starting the app) can rate a movie from 0.5 to 10.0;

 * When rated a movie a success toast message/notification will be displayed for 2 seconds;

 * Rated movies can be seen by navigating to the "Avaliações" page;

-* Guest user can remove an rate.
+* Guest user can remove an rate;

+* Guest user can search a movie by the name.

 ### Technologies

 * Typescript
 * React
     * Vite
     * React Router Dom
+    * React Icons
 * SASS
     * CSS Module